 A licensee that meets the above criteria may have its inspection interval reduced by any length.
 For example, a priority 5 licensee with a poor performance record could be rescheduled for its next inspection in 2 or 3 years, rather than 5 years, depending on the scope of licensed activities.
 Or a priority 2 licensee with a Severity Level III or above violation could be rescheduled for its next inspection in 1 year, although a follow up inspection to focus on the Severity Level III or above violation may have already been completed within 6 months.
 [See Section 06.03] The reduction shall be valid only until the next inspection, but regional management shall consider the results of the next inspection when determining whether the reduced interval should be continued, changed, or returned to normal.

 b.
 The designated inspection priority for these licensees should not be changed.
-However, the should be changed.
+However, the due date should be changed.
+The scheduling window defined in Section 06.01 still applies based on the licensee’s default inspection priority and is not changed by a reduction of inspection interval.

 c.
 To document the reduction in the interval between inspections, a brief note (i.e., in the inspection record) should be written by the inspector describing the condition for reducing the interval and be approved and signed by the inspector's immediate supervisor, and placed in the docket file.